Laillaa/CStat-Project/README.md

 ### Code notebook

-This notebook contains all the codes we wrote from loading the data, preprocessing, collecting statistics, building the models, and analysis.
+This notebook contains all the code we wrote from loading the data, preprocessing, collecting statistics, building the models, and analysis.

 ---